GA4 numbers don't match anything else.

 The output isn't just a slide deck.
 It's the moment when your leadership team stops arguing about numbers and starts arguing about the next best move.

 GA4 was under-reporting revenue and mis-counting purchases.
-We rebuilt ecommerce events, moved key signals server-side, and reconciled logic with backend and Ads.
+We rebuilt ecommerce events, moved key signals server-side, and reconciled logic.

 Cross-domain and consent rules were wiping source/medium.
-We re-engineered tracking, then wired CRM stages into GA4 for end-to-end visibility.
+We re-engineered tracking and wired CRM stages into GA4.